M. Shaheen Iqbal

-Mohammad Shaheen Iqbal (Note: (TAS), NBP, NUP, ndc, afwc, psc) is a retired four star admiral of the Bangladesh Navy who served as chief of the naval staff till 24 July 2023.
+Mohammad Shaheen Iqbal (Note: (TAS), NBP, NUP, ndc, afwc, psc) is a retired four-star admiral of the Bangladesh Navy who served as chief of the naval staff till 24 July 2023.

 Early life and education

-Iqbal was born in Comilla of then East Pakistan (now in Chittagong Division, Bangladesh) to a Bengali Muslim military family.
-He finished his secondary and high school from BAF Shaheen College Dhaka.
-Iqbal was enlisted to Bangladesh Naval Academy in 1980 and was commissioned in executive branch as a torpedo anti-submarine coordinating (TAS) officer in 1982.
-He is a graduate of Defence Services Command and Staff College, Armed Forces war college, and the National Defence College.
-Iqbal also attended the operational planning domain course from Naval War College at Newport, United States.
+Iqbal was born in Comilla, then in East Pakistan (now in Chittagong Division, Bangladesh), to a Bengali Muslim military family.
+He finished his secondary and high school education at BAF Shaheen College Dhaka.
+Iqbal was enlisted at the Bangladesh Naval Academy in 1980 and was commissioned in the executive branch as a torpedo anti-submarine coordinating (TAS) officer in 1982.
+He is a graduate of the Defence Services Command and Staff College, Armed Forces War College, and the National Defence College.
+Iqbal also attended the operational planning domain course from the Naval War College at Newport, United States.

 Military career

-Iqbal commanded three warships, one offshore missile vessel and one large patrol craft and one minesweeper vessel.
-He was also commander of two naval areas, one naval base and furthermore the director of School of Maritime Warfare and Tactics, National Security Intelligence and the SWADS.
-At naval headquarters Iqbal was in charge of naval intelligence, naval operations and was the assistant chief of naval staff for personnel and then operations.
-He was ameliorated to vice admiral on July 2020 and appointed the chief of naval staff.
-Same year he was promoted to admiral in September.
-Iqbal went into retirement on 24 July 2023 and was succeeded by admiral Mohammad Nazmul Hassan.
+Iqbal commanded three warships: one offshore missile vessel, one large patrol craft, and one minesweeper vessel.
+He was also commander of two naval areas and one naval base, and furthermore, the director of the School of Maritime Warfare and Tactics, National Security Intelligence, and the SWADS.
+At naval headquarters, Iqbal was in charge of naval intelligence, naval operations and was the assistant chief of naval staff for personnel and then operations.
+He was promoted to vice admiral in July 2020 and appointed the chief of naval staff.
+He was promoted to admiral in September of the same year.
+Iqbal went into retirement on 24 July 2023 and was succeeded by Admiral Mohammad Nazmul Hassan.